EddyLuten/bhreia.com/docs/index.md

 Bhreia (bray-ah) is a setting designed for the 5th edition of Dungeons & Dragons.
 If you were guided here by your DM, know that this documentation is provided as a supplemental resource to the official documentation and is **not required** reading.
 Instead, it's a resource empowering you to create a character more deeply integrated with the setting by providing details for you to riff off.

-Almost everything presented here is **common knowledge** to anyone living in this setting unless explicitly marked with: a **DM** prefix, a lock icon 🔐, or a collapsible section, like so:

-??? danger "DM: An example"
-    Reading information in these sections will spoil your game.

-Some page titles are scrambled since they can potentially spoil the story.
-Above the navigation is a button that allows you to undo this.

 This wiki is also used to keep track of the [Braving Bhreia](campaigns/braving-bhreia.md) campaign run by its author.

+Almost everything presented here is **common knowledge** to anyone living in this setting.

 ## Getting Started